drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 #### Two board set, 16 bit sensor board and controller
 The sensor board, shown here, offers very low electrical noise, a 16 bit 1MSPS ADC and good mechanical isolation of the sensor from the controller.
 Fiduciary marks are provided on both sides of the sensor board to facilitate optical alignment.

-The component costs are currently $50 and $45 respectively, plus  TCD1304 and Teensy, $30 and $24, plus tariffs as applicable.
-We most often assemble the controller in house and for the sensor we sometimes assemble in house and sometimes we use a PCBA service.
+Component costs for the boards are currently $50 and $45 plus  TCD1304 and Teensy, $30 and $24.
+We most often assemble the controller in house.
+For the sensor we assemble in house or use a PCBA service depending on time and tariffs.

 <p align="center">
 <img src="Images/TCD1304_sensor_top_bottom.jpg" width="75%">